 The European Union

 At the Paris climate agreement, the EU set a goal of reducing greenhouse gas emissions by 40% by 2030.
-According to Climate Action Tracker, if fully enacted, the EU’s present policies would exceed that target.
+According to Climate Action Tracker, the EU’s present policies would exceed that target.

 One of the ways the EU plans to meet these targets is by reducing emissions from transport.
 The European Parliament has introduced financial incentives for cities and countries to switch their public transport systems to green alternatives that use electricity or biofuels.